splunk/public-o11y-docs/get-started/o11y-trial.rst

 To run the demo environment, install and have functioning versions of:

-Docker - Install Docker if needed.
-See :new-page:`https://docs.docker.com/engine/install` minikube - Install and configure minikube.
-See :new-page:`https://minikube.sigs.k8s.io/docs/start` Helm - Install Helm version 3.0 or higher.
-See :new-page:`https://helm.sh/docs/intro/install/` GSED - GNU implementations of the stream editor. gnu-sed is used in the configuration script for the kubernetes manifests.
-See :new-page:`https://formulae.brew.sh/formula/gnu-sed`
+- Docker - Install Docker if needed.
+See :new-page:`https://docs.docker.com/engine/install`
+- minikube - Install and configure minikube.
+See :new-page:`https://minikube.sigs.k8s.io/docs/start`
+- Helm - Install Helm version 3.0 or higher.
+See :new-page:`https://helm.sh/docs/intro/install/`
+- GSED - GNU implementations of the stream editor. gnu-sed is used in the configuration script for the kubernetes manifests. - See :new-page:`https://formulae.brew.sh/formula/gnu-sed`

-The Hipster Shop cluster requires a minimum 4 GB of memory.
+- The Hipster Shop cluster requires a minimum 4 GB of memory.

 To install the OpenTelemetry collector, you'll need to know:

 - Your Splunk Observability Cloud realm.
 To locate your realm, see :new-page:`View your realm and org info <https://docs.splunk.com/Observability/admin/references/organizations.html>`
 - Your Splunk Observability Cloud access token.
+For details, see :ref:`admin-org-tokens`.

 To install the Hipster shop demo locally, you'll need your Real User Management (RUM) token.
 For instructions, see :ref:`rum-access-token`.

+Once you have installed and configured the Hipster Shop environment, you can generate traffic and explore the results in your Splunk Observability Cloud trial organization.